joeygoesgrey/linkedln-bot/README.md

 ## 12. License

-This project is released under the [LinkedIn Bot Community License](LICENSE.md).
+This project is released under the [MIT License](LICENSE.md).
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the license terms.
-Personal, educational, and research use is free.
-Commercial deployments require obtaining a written agreement with the original author, including offering the author the first right of refusal for paid work on the commercial product.

 Stay safe, automate responsibly, and enjoy reclaiming your time on LinkedIn!